-Vanautu has a variety of different accomodation styles, from resorts to hostels.
-There's a good set of mid-range hotels and self-catering accommodations in and around Port Vila and if you really want to splash the cash, the top resorts have their own islands!
+Vanuatu has a variety of different accommodation styles, from resorts to hostels.
+There's a good set of mid-range hotels and self-catering accommodations in and around Port Vila.
+Furthermore, if you really want to splash the cash, the top resorts have their own islands!
 We opted to stay in the mid-range style of accommodation, both to the North and South of Port Vila.
-We loved this as it meant we were close to the different activities on each half of the island and we could save on food expenses by self-catering during our final few days!
+As a result, we were close to the different activities on each half of the island and we could save on food expenses by self-catering during our final few days!

-Secret Garden was our first stop, it provided us with an insight into the culture and style of living of Ni-Vatu people, being the home of the Mele Bay Cultural Centre too.
-The owners Jenny and Tony were extremely accommodating and helped us settle into the Island ways.
-We learnt how to drink the Island’s favourite tipple Kava and enjoyed some delicious traditional food whilst we were here too.
+Secret Garden was our first stop and it provided us with an insight into the culture and style of living of Ni-Vatu people, being the home of the Mele Bay Cultural Centre too.
+The owners' Jenny and Tony were extremely accommodating and helped us settle into the island ways.
+In addition, we learnt how to drink the island’s favourite tipple Kava and enjoyed some delicious traditional food whilst we were here too.

-Secret Garden is beautifully designed from reclaimed wood, housing a tree house seating area to eat and enjoy some drinks.
-It has a nice pool to enjoy right by the bar and is also surrounded by a large cultural centre, which is an easy way to while away an afternoon - swimming, sunbathing and learning about the Ni-Vatu people and the history of the islands.
+Secret Garden is beautifully designed from reclaimed wood, housing a treehouse seating area to eat and enjoy some drinks.
+It also has a nice pool to enjoy right by the bar and is surrounded by a large cultural centre.
+This provides an easy way to while away an afternoon - swimming, sunbathing and learning about Ni-Vatu people and the history of the islands.

 We loved our stay in our cabin and would highly recommend it!
-It is based in Mele, where you can walk to the Mele Cascades, Hideaway Island and Beach Bar and it’s just a short drive from the airport too!
+It is based in Mele, within walking distance to the Mele Cascades, Hideaway Island and Beach Bar.
+As well as that, it’s just a short drive from the airport too!

 Angel Fish Cove Villas

 Angel Fish Cove Villas are in an area called Pango, to the south of Port Vila.
 Whilst it was self-catered, the vibe certainly felt like a resort.
 Our apartment had its own plunge pool and there's also a larger communal pool to enjoy too.
-Free kayaks and snorkelling equipment were available to use on the beach at the back of the villas, which was an awesome addition as the snorkelling in Vanuatu is simply incredible.
+Furthermore, free kayaks and snorkelling equipment were available to use on the beach at the back of the villas.
+This was an awesome addition, as the snorkelling in Vanuatu is simply incredible.

 This side of the island was ideal to visit the Blue Lagoon, Honeymoon Beach and many other beautiful white sand beaches.
-This side of the island is certainly the place to stay if you want to easily find a secluded beach to yourself!
+If you want to easily find a secluded beach to yourself, this side of the island is certainly the place to stay!

 Where to Eat